cockroachdb/docs/v2.2/recommended-production-settings.md

     {{site.data.alerts.end}}

 - The recommended Linux filesystem is [ext4](https://ext4.wiki.kernel.org/index.php/Main_Page).
-- Avoid using shared storage such as NFS, CIFS and CEPH storage.
+- Avoid using shared storage such as NFS, CIFS, and CEPH storage.
 - The optimal configuration for striping more than one device is [RAID 10](https://en.wikipedia.org/wiki/Nested_RAID_levels#RAID_10_(RAID_1+0)).
 RAID 0 and 1 are also acceptable from a performance perspective.

 #### Performance recommendations